cryptotronix/hashlet/README.md

 Status
 ---

-As of 16 December, 2013 this software is in an alpha state.
-The code can certainly be a lot cleaner.
-Feel free to look around but I'd recommend waiting to jump in until the Beta release.
-This is because there are certain one-way operations on the device that can't be undone once set.
-This may leave the device in a undesirable state.
+As of 30 December, 2013 this software is in Beta.
+The Beta release is version 0.1.0.
+It has been tested on a BeagleBone Black, rev 5AC running Debian Wheezy.
+It *should* work with Angstrom, but has not been tested.
+Beta testers are welcome!

 Building
 ----